Updated: July 10, 2018

 Welcome to the Argay-Parkrose NET page.
-Our team also encompasses Parkrose Heights, Russell, Wilkes, Sumner and Madison South neighborhoods.
+Our team also encompasses Parkrose Heights, Russell and Wilkes neighborhoods.
 Whether you live or work within our area, we welcome you to join us.

 The Argay-Parkrose NET was organized in late 1990’s and really ramped up in 2005.
 We are a very active team with a wide variety of experience, physical strength and skills.
 People of all levels are welcome!

 Over the years, our team has deployed to many events, including:

 - Guarding the perimeter around downed power lines